 The drugs used in this study may have side effects, some of which are listed below.
 Please note that these lists do not include all the side effects seen with these drugs.
-These lists include the more serious or common side effects.
+These lists include the more serious or common side effects with a known or possible relationship.
+It is very important that you tell your study doctor of any changes in your medical condition while taking part in the study.
 If you have questions concerning the additional study drug side effects please ask the medical staff at your site.
+At any time during the study, if you believe you are experiencing any of these side effects, you have the right to ask questions on possible and/or known risks.

 There is a risk of serious and/or life-threatening side effects when non-study drugs are taken with the study drugs.
-For your safety, you must tell the study doctor or nurse about all drugs you are taking (including non-prescription drugs, vitamins and herbal supplements) before you start the study and also before starting any new drugs while on the study.
+For your safety, you must tell the study doctor or nurse about all drugs you are taking (including non-prescription drugs, vitamins and herbal supplements) before you start the study and you must ask for approval for taking any new drugs while you are on the study.
 You must also tell the study doctor or nurse before enrolling in any other clinical trials while on this study.